BradyAJohnston/MolecularNodes/README.md

 ![](img/atp-animation-demo.gif)

+## Acknowledgements
+This addon is built crucially around the python library [`atomium`](https://github.com/samirelanduk/atomium), which provides a great lightweight and pure-python way to to parse a variety of structural biology files, that interface nicely with the built-in python interpreter that is bundled with Blender.

+This addon is built using the _excellent_ plugin for creating addons [Serpens](https://joshuaknauber.notion.site/Serpens-Documentation-d44c98df6af64d7c9a7925020af11233), which made the process of compiling a clear and concise addon, significantly reducing development time an creating a better addon overall.

+Importantly none of this would be possible without the [Blender](https://www.blender.org/about/foundation/) and the [Blender Foundation](https://www.blender.org/about/foundation/) and the fantastic work of all the developers, from the community and the foundation itself.

 ## Installation

+> This addon is built with Blender v.
+3.1.2, some of the nodes may break in earlier versions.

 To install Molecular Nodes, download the [latest release](https://github.com/BradyAJohnston/MolecularNodes/releases) and install the addon through the preferences panel inside of Blender, and select the `MolecularNodes_0.3.4.zip` file
 > Edit -> Preferences -> Addons -> Install